evertonmessias/cwba/wp-content/plugins/wpforms-lite/readme.txt

 Syed Balkhi

 == Changelog ==

+= 1.7.4.1 =
+- Fixed: LiteConnect auth key request didn't work with plain permalinks and with subdirectory install.
+- Fixed: Form Locations compatibility with the Full Site Editor template parts.

 = 1.7.4 =
 - Added: Form Locations!
 On the Forms Overview page easily check all places where each form is currently embedded.